Research shows that adults with mild cognitive impairment who practice mindfulness meditation could experience a boost in cognitive reserve.

 MCI is sometimes one of the first signs that Alzheimer’s may be on its way.
-Although experiencing some memory problems is a normal part of aging, MCI is a bit beyond what doctors consider to be clinically normal for people in the same age group.
+Although experiencing some memory problems is a normal part of aging,

 Symptoms include frequently losing items, forgetting events or appointments, and having trouble with vocabulary, such as finding it more difficult than others of the same age to come up with words.

 Doctors diagnose MCI using a few different methods, which typically include memory, thinking, and language tests.
 However, there is still no treatment available that can curtail the symptoms and ward off Alzheimer’s.
 This is why further research is vital and why this study is so promising.